feldian15/GrinDorms/Written-Reports/sprint1-journal.md

 - Room Poster
 - Room Reviewer
 ### Additional notes describing the session, e.g. observations of the test user's behavior.
 - User was first interested in exploring the dorms, and then went back and explore the review room option.
-It was initially unclear to him as to what the button to see your past reviews did and why one would need that functionality.
 - He did not seem to notice or be interested in the general information we included about the dorm building.
 ### The feedback you got from the tester
 - He would use the website to both post rooms and review rooms.
 He would be less likely to use the website if he had to post a review before being able to see other reviews.
 The information he would be most interested to learn is the size of the room (by seeing photos) and other general information like how many bathrooms are on a floor.